Guided Walking Tour

 Tenth Street Opposite the Honnold Library

-The distinctive mosaics on the facade of this 750-seat auditorium were created by Millard Sheets, art professor at Scripps and the Graduate University, who is best known for the tile mosaics he designed for the Home Federal Savings Banks.
+The distinctive mosaics on the facade of this 750-seat auditorium were created by Millard Sheets, art professor at Scripps and the Graduate University, who is best known for the tile mosaics he designed for Home Savings and Loan.
 He designed this building with David Underwood.
 The facility is shared by all the colleges.

 1030 Columbia Way